Irḫan: Associations with other deities

 Irḫan was at times confused with Nirah, the messenger of Ištaran.
 The early history of these two deities is not fully understood.
 It has been proposed that their names were cognate with each other, though the view that they shared the same origin is not universally accepted.
 Wilfred G. Lambert assumed that Irḫan and Nirah were fully interchangeable, and related not only theophoric names with the element dMUŠ, but also the snakes depicted on kudurru (boundary stones) to him.
 The latter are typically identified as Nirah instead.
 In some cases it is uncertain if dMUŠ should be read as Nirah or Irḫan, for example Paul-Alain Beaulieu is uncertain if the deity invoked in a single theophoric name from Achaemenid Ur, represented by the logographic writing dMUŠ, should be understood as Irḫan or Nirah.
 He tentatively transcribes the name in mention as Niraḫ-dān, "Nirah is powerful."
 It is also uncertain if the fourth king of the dynasty of Akshak known from the Sumerian King List should be read as Puzur-Nirah or Puzur-Irḫan.

 A prayer to Nisaba known from Kalhu refers to Irḫan (dMUŠ) as father of this goddess as well as the "gods of the universe."
 It also identifies him with Ea.
 According to Wilfred G. Lambert, this specific genealogy appears to reflect "a desire not to have Anu as Nisaba's father."
 Her parentage is not consistent in other sources.

-An Early Dynastic zami hymn compares the incantation goddess Ningirima to Irḫan, presumably based on their shared connection with snakes and water.
-However, it has also been proposed that the mention of Irḫan simply indicates that Murum, Ningirima's cult center, was located on the waterway he corresponded to.
+One of the Early Dynastic Zame Hymns compares the incantation goddess Ningirima to Irḫan, presumably based on their shared connection with snakes and water.
+However, it has also been proposed that the mention of Irḫan instead indicates that Murum, Ningirima's cult center, was located on the waterway he corresponded to.

 In the zi-pad3 litanies, Irḫan sometimes appears alongside Ninkasi, Ezina(/Ašnan) and Šakkan.